drivet/website/content/blog/technical/angular-modules.md

-One of the things that you need to learn to become proficient in Angular is a concept called a *module*, to be quickly distinguished from standard [Javascript modules][4], which are an entirely different beasts.
+One of the things that you need to learn to become proficient in Angular is a concept called a *module*, to be quickly distinguished from standard [Javascript modules][4], which are entirely different beasts.
 It can be a bit difficult to understand what an Angular module for, and how best to organize code around it, so I decided to try and fill the gap.

 Please note that this article assumes a certain degree of familiar with